 We know SwiftUI is the future in IOS development, But due to a lack of documentation and customization in UI and libraries.

-We should try hard to understand the structure of SwiftUI and make a lot of practice tutorials to be able to accept client requirements inflexible way and the ability to switch technology if the client wants (SwiftUI or UIkit) we ready to take it.
+especially We should try hard to understand the structure and make a lot of practice tutorials to be able to accept client requirements inflexible way and the ability to switch technology if the client wants (SwiftUI or UIkit) we ready to take it.

 Let’s start you should first have Xcode at least version 12 for the latest version of SwiftUI or Xcode 11 for the early version of SwiftUI.